A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts

-We have used all the three methods described in the previous section to analyze the periodicity in FRB 20201124A.
-For the the Schuster and Lomb-Scargle methods, we use the fluence of each burst as a necessary input for the intensity.
-The data sets of FAST and uGMRT are analyzed separately to avoid any possible systematic difference between them.
-The results are shown in Fig.~\ref{Fig10}.
-For the phase folding method and the Schuster periodogram, a horizontal dotted line is plot to mark the coincidence level of $10^{-5}$.
-Correspondingly, for the Lomb-Scargle periodogram, a horizontal dotted line showing a coincidence level of $0.001$ is plot.
-Note that in the upper-left panel of Fig.~\ref{Fig10} which shows the FAST result in the 0.001--0.01 s range, several extremely high peaks could be observed.
-However, all these peaks correspond to a too short period that is less than 10 ms. They are actually fake signals due to the limitation of the timing accuracy.
-The inset in the panel shows the folding result at one of the peaks.
-Still, from Fig.~\ref{Fig10}, we can conclude that no periodicity exceeding the expected confidence levels is found in the whole range of 0.005--1000 s for FRB 20201124A.
-In other segments, we have also examined the phase-folded histogram at the position with the highest $\chi^2$ value, but found that no marked features appear in the histogram.
+We have used all the three methods mentioned above to analyze the periodicity.
+In the phase folding algorithm, the number of bins is taken as $n = 20$.
+In the H-test method, the maximum number of harmonics is $m_{\max}=20$.
+In the method of the Lomb-Scargle periodogram, the peak flux of each burst is used as a necessary input for the intensity.
+The results of Datasets \#8 and \#9 are shown in Figures ~\ref{Fig9} and ~\ref{Fig10}, respectively.
+For the phase folding method and the H-test method, a horizontal dotted line is plotted to mark the p-value of $10^{-9}$ (corresponding to a gaussian significance of 6.11$\sigma$).
+For the Lomb-Scargle periodogram, a horizontal dotted line showing a FAP level of $10^{-9}$ is also plotted.
+Again in the 1--20 ms range, some extremely high peaks could be observed, which are all harmonics of 0.864 ms ($10^{-8}$ d).
+They are fake signals due to limited timing accuracy of observations.
+In each plot, we have also examined by hand the phase-folded histograms at the positions that correspond to the relatively high peaks in the $\chi^2$/H-statistic/Lomb-Scargle periodograms, but found that no marked features appear in the histograms.
+From Figures ~\ref{Fig9} and ~\ref{Fig10}, we conclude that no periodicity exceeding the confidence level is found in the whole range of 0.001--1000 s for FRB 20220912A.

-To summarize, we have carefully examined the five active repeating FRB sources.
+To summarize, we have carefully examined the four active repeating FRB sources (FRBs 20121102A, 20200120E, 20201124A, and 20220912A).
 All the three methods widely used for periodicity analysis are applied on them.
-For three of them (FRBs 20121102A, 20180916B, 20190520B), no evidence is found supporting the existence of any periodicity in the whole range of 0.001 s--1000 s.
-For FRBs 20200120E and 20201124A, also a negative result is obtained for the wide range of 0.01 s--1000 s.
-However, no firm conclusion could be drawn for the period range of 0.001 s--0.01 s yet, due to the limited timing accuracy of currently available observations.
+For these four repeaters, no evidence is found supporting the existence of any periodicity in the whole range of 0.001--1000 s.
+The null results are consistent across different datasets.
+It indicates that regardless of the physical origin of the FRBs, their periodicity is very likely destroyed or smeared by the external environment, such as a strongly magnetized medium, or by the precession of the source itself.